 St Felix is situated on the west side of Haverhill in Suffolk on a large open site.
 We have been open for more than 40 years, and celebrated our Ruby anniversary in May 2013.

 The History of our school

 The need for a Catholic school in the town was recognised by an active group of parents from St Felix parish.
 They worked to raise money, and with the help of the Diocese of East Anglia and the local authority, St Felix was opened in 1973.
-The school was blessed by Bishop Alan Clark.
-Sister Columba was the first Head Teacher and the school had just —– children on roll.
+The school was blessed by Bishop Alan Clark and Sister Columba was the first Head Teacher.

 Our school today

 St Felix continues to educate the children of the parish in the Catholic Faith.
 The strong Christian ethos also attracts many other parents in the town who value this choice and want the same for their children.

 Since 1973 the school has grown in size and undergone rebuilding in many phases!

 We have a large site and the children enjoy using the huge field, wild areas, our woodland and our prayer house.

 The Foundation stage, Nursery and Reception, are part of the main school but have their own entrance and play areas.
 This means that the very youngest of children quickly become part of our school but feel safe and happy in their stimulating and busy classrooms.